staking4all/monad-monitoring/README.md

 You do not need to use the OpenTelemetry provided with Monad install if using this as it is bundled with the same components.

+## Testnet 2 prereq Steps
+- Ensure that otelcol is down `systemctl stop otelcol`
+- Add the line `TARGET_DRIVE=triedb` to `/home/monad/.env`
+- Add monad user to the docker group `sudo usermod -aG docker monad` (as root user)
+- Make sure all services are up `systemctl status monad-bft monad-execution monad-rpc`, and if not start them

 ## Install

 To make use of this repository and get monitoring running follow the below steps